 Introduction to the buildsystem¶

-Godot uses Scons to build.
+Godot uses SCons to build.
 We love it, we are not changing it for anything else.
 We are not even sure other build systems are up to the task of building Godot.
 We constantly get requests to move the build system to CMake, or Visual Studio, but this is not going to happen.
-There are many reasons why we have chosen SCons over other alternatives and are listed as follows:
+There are many reasons why we have chosen SCons over other alternatives, for example:

 - Godot can be compiled for a dozen different platforms.
 All PC platforms, all mobile platforms, many consoles, and many web-based platforms (such as HTML5 and Chrome PNACL).